thomas-pommier-epi/whanos/docs/Developper_Introduction.md

 ## Technologies used

-Whanos use multiple devops technologies, this is a presentation of their purpose on the project, not a definition
+Whanos use multiple devops technologies, this is a presentation of their purpose on the project, not a definition.

 - Ansible: Install Jenkins, Docker and kubectl to the head server
 - Docker: Images for the applications
 - Terraform: create the infrastructure in Google Cloud